ysarbaev/sjn/README.md

 To run:
-cat datafile | scala Pizza.scala
+cat Sample00_9.txt | scala Pizza.scala

 Output is a minimum average waiting time.